Skip to main content

 • Has a single billing cycle and payment source

 You can view all subscriptions under the Billing section of your dashboard.
-Additional subscriptions can be added at any point from this section.
+Additional subscriptions can be added at any point from that section.

 Plans

-A plan defines your hosting resources—CPU, memory, storage, and how many sites you can run.
+A plan defines your hosting resources, including CPU, memory, storage, and how many sites you can run in the associated environment.

 • When you purchase a plan, it's added to a subscription